P-p-H-d/mlib/README.md

 * [m-mempool.h](#m-mempool): header for creating specialized & fast memory allocator.
 * [m-worker.h](#m-worker): header for providing an easy pool of workers to handle work orders, used for parallelism tasks.
 * [m-serial-json.h](#m-serial-json): header for importing / exporting the containers in [JSON format](https://en.wikipedia.org/wiki/JSON).
+* [m-serial-bin.h](#m-serial-bin): header for importing / exporting the containers in an adhoc binary format.
 * [m-core.h](#m-core): header for meta-programming with the C preprocessor.

 Finally headers for compatibility with non C11 compilers: